-Companies using Contract intelligence services have better competitive advantage as they have knowledge what’s in their contracts, understand it and act accordingly to meet regulatory requirements, compliance policies and recognize better business worth.
+Companies using Contract intelligence services have a better competitive advantage as they have knowledge of what’s in their contracts, understand it, act accordingly to meet regulatory requirements, and compliance policies, and recognize better business worth.

-Companies are run by contracts, buy side as well as sell side, and having access to them, including all the salient information within, can dramatically impact your ability to make informed decisions, find revenue, reduce risk, and ensure compliance.
-Contracts if not managed properly will lead to negative results and consequences could be poor relationship with suppliers, vendors, more risk, lost opportunities and loss in revenue.
+Companies are run by contracts, buy-side as well as sell-side, and having access to them, including all the salient information within, can dramatically impact your ability to make informed decisions, find revenue, reduce risk, and ensure compliance.
+Contracts if not managed properly will lead to negative results and consequences could be a poor relationship with suppliers, and vendors, more risk, lost opportunities, and loss in revenue.

-The underlying fact is that AI software can easily do the extraction but none of the software’s can give the accuracy you require from the data hidden in the contracts.
+The underlying fact is that AI software can easily do the extraction but none of the software can give the accuracy you require from the data hidden in the contracts.
 In a contract management situation, nothing less than 99.99% accuracy is acceptable where risk and rewards are so critical.
 Software with human professional quality is the need of the time as you are assured of the quality outcome of your contractual data.
-Brightleaf is the perfect end to end solution for it with timely delivery and quality of output.
+Brightleaf is the perfect end-to-end solution for it with timely delivery and quality of output.